 What Does My Admissions Decision Mean?

 If you have received your admissions decision from Virginia Tech, you might be unfamiliar with what some of the responses mean.
-Your decision should be displayed on your status page within your Virginia Tech Guest account.
+Your decision should be displayed on your status page within your Virginia Tech Applicant Portal.
 Here’s a quick explanation of each one:

 - Offered admission: This means that you have been offered admission to Virginia Tech.
 If this is your decision, you must accept or decline your offer.
 Accepting your offer will require responding and paying your $400 acceptance fee, and will secure your place as a student at Virginia Tech (assuming you maintain the requirements under which you were admitted).

-- Deny: This means that your application was reviewed but not considered competitive for the major to which you applied.
-You were not admitted into the major to which you applied.
+- Deny: This means that your application was reviewed but not considered competitive for the major to which you applied and that you were not admitted.

 - Waitlist: This means your application was competitive, that there is a chance you may still be offered, but you have not yet been offered.
 See the wait list FAQ page for more.